This story has been updated to reflect several transcription errors.

 David Osborn

 Osborn grew up in Douglas County and got a Ph.D. at Portland State University and the University of Oregon.
-He’s chaired boards and founded nonprofits such as the Sandy River Market Council, he said.
-His work includes grassroots networks that worked to stop proposed fossil fuel terminals in the Pacific Northwest, where he lives in Corbett.
+He’s chaired boards and founded nonprofits such as the Sandy River Watershed Council, he said.
+His work includes grassroots networks that worked to stop proposed fossil fuel terminals throughout the Northwest.

-Asked about sagging transportation funding, he suggested equity between electric vehicles and hybrid cars, focusing on maintenance over new projects, and called gas taxes “regressive.”
+Touching on the same points, he suggested equity between electric vehicles and hybrid cars, focusing on maintenance over new projects, and said he sees gas taxes as a “regressive” regressive solution to fixing the transportation deficit.

-Osborn emphasized more cuts within school districts would be bad, but so would larger class sizes; he supported sales taxes, decoupling, and kicker reform on high income Oregonians XX CHECK to fill the gap.
+Osborn emphasized more cuts within school districts would be bad, but so would larger class sizes; he supported taxes for the wealthiest to fill the gap.
 “Our schools are on the brink,” he said.

-On energy, Osborn said he opposes nuclear energy “completely” and would work to ban it; and said construction of data centers should pause until issues of water use, pollution, and higher power rates for others get figured out.
+Taxing the wealthy, kicking out hedge funds, and making building as easy as possible would help mitigate the housing crisis, he said, and he “completely” opposes nuclear energy as a renewable solution.
+He would work to ban it, and said construction of data centers should pause until issues of water use, pollution, and higher power rates for others get figured out.

-Asked how he’d distinguish himself from Helfrich, he emphasized policies that support ordinary working people with housing, healthcare, education, and wildfire mitigation.
+He emphasized policies that support ordinary working people with housing, healthcare, education, and wildfire mitigation would distinguish himself from Helfrich.

-Asked about wildfire, Osborn said he’d support home hardening and defensible space resources and stewarding forests for “a healthier relationship to fire.”
+Regarding wildfire, Osborn said he’d support home hardening and defensible space resources, and stewarding forests for “a healthier relationship to fire.”

 Hank Sanders